SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Introduction

-These code smells lead to big monolithic \enquote{black boxes} that scale poorly in model space, and whose complexity grows to incorporate features beyond their original core scope.
-This complexity has even fueled development of specialized AI assistants for CLASS \citep{casasCLAPPCLASSLLM2025}.
-While such tools are helpful, we think they are a symptom of unnecessary complexity and poor scaling with the number of models.
-Of course, there are also some advantages to this structure, as we discuss in \cref{sec:discussion}.
+These patterns lead to big monolithic Boltzmann solvers that become increasingly complex as they incorporate more models and features beyond their original core scope.
+This complexity has even driven development of specialized AI assistants for CLASS \citep{casasCLAPPCLASSLLM2025}.
+While existing Boltzmann solvers are impressively well-engineered and such tools are only helpful, we think these are symptoms of unnecessary complexity.